 - then developers will have to evaluate the !beans_absence && !cup_absence flag which is equivalent to the ! (beans_absence || cup_absence) condition.
 In this transition, people tend to make mistakes.
-Avoiding double negations helps little, and regretfully only general piece of advice could be given: avoid the situations when developers have to evaluate such flags.
+Avoiding double negations helps to some extent, but the best advice is to avoid situations where developers have to evaluate such flags.

-8. Avoid Implicit Type Casting
+9. Avoid Implicit Type Casting

-This advice is opposite to the previous one, ironically.
+This advice contradicts the previous one, ironically.
 When developing APIs you frequently need to add a new optional field with a non-empty default value.
 For example: